NCAA Division I men's basketball tournament: Early broadcast coverage

 From 1969 to 1981, the NCAA tournament aired on NBC, but not all games were televised.
 The early rounds, in particular, were not always seen on TV.

 In 1982, CBS obtained broadcast television rights to the NCAA tournament.

 ESPN & CBS share coverage

 In 1980, ESPN began showing the opening rounds of the tournament.
 This was the network's first contract signed with the NCAA for a major sport, and helped to establish ESPN's following among college basketball fans.
-ESPN showed six first-round games on Thursday and again on Friday, with CBS, from 1982 to 1990, then picking up a seventh game at 11:30 pm ET.
+ESPN showed six first-round games on Thursday and again on Friday, with CBS, from 1982 to 1990, then picking up a seventh game at 11:30 p.m.
+ET.
 Thus, 14 of 32 first-round games were televised.
 ESPN also re-ran games overnight.
 At the time, there was only one ESPN network, with no ability to split its signal regionally, so ESPN showed only the most competitive games.
 During the 1980s, the tournament's popularity on television soared.